 To order this product, please contact your sales rep.

 TREAT YOUR PATIENTS' MILD TO MODERATE DRY EYE SYMPTOMS

-To give your patients immediate, long-lasting relief from dry eye symptoms1,2,3, recommend Blink® Tears Lubricating Eye Drops.
-With its hypoosmolar, viscoelastic formula, it mimics human tears to quickly thicken and help stabilize the tear film.
-It maximizes hydration3,4,5,6,7,8,9.
+To give your patients immediate, lasting relief from dry eye symptoms, recommend Blink® Tears Lubricating Eye Drops.
+With its hypoosmolar, viscoelastic formula, it mimics human tears to restore the tear film and provide exceptional comfort that’s safe.

-Blink® Tears Lubricating Eye Drops can help give your patients immediate relief from their dry eye symptoms by reducing hyperosmolarity (high salt levels in tear film).3,8 It has the lowest osmolarity among widely used brands.3,8
+Blink® Tears Lubricating Eye Drops can help give your patients immediate relief from their dry eye symptoms by reducing hyperosmolarity (high salt levels in tear film).1,2

-- With its unique viscoelastic formula, Blink® Tears has properties that make it similar to natural mucin found in human tears.4-6 It combines a soothing eye lubricant with Hyaluronic Acid(HA), which works within the formulation as a hydration booster, to quickly thicken and help stabilize the tear film with every blink4,5,6
+With its unique viscoelastic formula, Blink® Tears has properties that make it similar to natural mucin found in human tears.5-7

 INDICATIONS AND IMPORTANT SAFETY INFORMATION FOR BLINK® TEARS DROPS

 Blink® Tears and Blink GelTears® Drops are for the temporary relief of burning, irritation, and discomfort due to dryness of the eye or exposure to wind or sun, and may be used as a protectant against further irritation.

 Patients should stop use and contact their eye care practitioner if they experience eye pain, changes in vision, continued redness or irritation of the eye, or if the condition worsens or persists for more than 72 hours.